vishnu-r-1995/hashtag-analytics-service/README.md

 📊 Hashtag Analytics Service

-This project is a microservice-based hashtag analytics system built using Spring Boot, Apache Kafka, and Docker.
+This project is a microservice-based hashtag analytics system built using Spring Boot, Apache Kafka, Redis and Docker.

 It allows users to submit Instagram-like captions containing hashtags, and tracks the frequency of those hashtags in real time using Kafka streaming.